zachzeyuwang/tracing-vs-freehand/README.md

 ## Code

 Before running any code, please run `conda env create -f environment.yml` and `conda activate tracer`.
+All code has been tested on Ubuntu 20.04.

 `utils/render_png_from_json.py` renders the drawings in png format from the raw JSON data.